ahinzmann/JMEDAS/README.md

 os.environ['X509_CERT_DIR'] = '/cvmfs/cms.cern.ch/grid/etc/grid-security/certificates'
 os.environ['X509_VOMS_DIR'] = '/cvmfs/cms.cern.ch/grid/etc/grid-security/vomsdir'
 ```
 The cell should be present in every exercise where you need the authentication.
+We suggest to just replace the USER_PROXY line with the location you just copied your proxy to e.g. /eos/home-X/Y/ then save the notebook and go to the top of the notebook and click "KERNEL" -> "Restart and Run all".
+Do this in all of the exercise notebooks to get them to work.
 _REMEMBER_ to do this every day that you will try to access remote files in SWAN.